mangena-dave/SampleJavaScriptTestFramework/README.md

 - https://www.npmjs.com/package/webdriver-sync
 * This is a synchronous wrapped version of the JAVA webdriver API

-** As of 4/8/2015, this will only work with NodeJS versions of v0.10.XX
+** As of 4/8/2015, this will only work with Node.js versions of v0.10.XX

 Relevant Files: